-On my personal site, I use the Divi Contact Form module at the bottom of the home page.
-It worked great on desktop but someone told me it didn’t work on mobile.
+On one of my sites, my Divi contact form worked great on desktop but someone told me it didn’t work on mobile.
 Sure enough, they were right!
 On my iPhone, I got this message after submitting the form:

 “Please refresh the page and try again.”